rust-lang/rustc-dev-guide/src/walkthrough.md

 don't request anyone; the bot will assign someone automatically based on which files you changed.

-The reviewer may request changes before they approve your PR, they may mark the PR with label "S-waiting-on-author" after leaving comments, this means that the PR is blocked on you to making some requested changes.
+The reviewer may request changes before they approve your PR, they may mark the PR with label "S-waiting-on-author" after leaving comments, this means that the PR is blocked on you to make some requested changes.
 When you finished iterating on the changes, you can mark the PR as `S-waiting-on-review` again by leaving a comment with `@rustbot ready`, this will remove the `S-waiting-on-author` label and add the `S-waiting-on-review` label.